LeeBoYin/vue-layout-system/docs/src/components/UtilityClass.md

 ## Content Fill Height

 In HTML, block elements expand horizontally by default, taking up the width of the parent element.
-When it comes to vertical space, things get complicated.
+However, things get complicated when it comes to vertical space.

-`layout-u-content-fill-height` is an utility class for solving the vertical space problem.
+`layout-u-content-fill-height` is an utility class for solving the expanding problem in vertical space.
 When it is added to an element, the children elements will expand vertically, taking up the height of the available space in the parent element.

 ```vue live
 <div class="layout-u-content-fill-height" style="height: 100px">